vscode-ext-studio/chat-copilot/README.md

 ## The Most Loved Open-Source ChatGPT Extension for VS Code

-OpenAI Chat is a powerful and telemetry-free extension for Visual Studio Code, bringing the capabilities of ChatGPT directly into your coding environment.
+Chat Copilot is a powerful and telemetry-free extension for Visual Studio Code, bringing the capabilities of ChatGPT directly into your coding environment.

 ## Features